 7. Know what to expect when you go for massages.

 Thai massage requires close body contact.
 The therapist will use her hands and elbows to knead your body and joints, sometimes even their feet to press-kick against your thighs to massage.
 It’s not always gentle, sometimes, even painful.
-Towards the end, they’ll want to twist and crack your back and also neck.
+Towards the end, they’ll want to twist and crack your back.
 Be mindful to relax at these peak moments and not brace your body as that might be dangerous.
 (This Nomadisbeautiful blog has a detailed article on Thai massage.)

 A typical one-hour Thai massage should cost about 300 baht (S$12 / USD$9), even at established joints.